Robust Two-Qubit Geometric Phase Gates using Amplitude and Frequency Ramping

-In Figure~\ref{fig:pulseseq}(a), we plot $\Omega_g(t)$, $\Omega_\mu(t)$, and $\omega_m(t)$, with the detunings $\Delta(t)$ and schematic motional phase space trajectories for a single qubit state shown in Figs.~\ref{fig:pulseseq}(b) and (c), respectively.
-The gradient amplitude $\Omega_g(t)$ is ramped on first, with $\tau_g$ chosen to minimize spectral content at $\omega_m$ to avoid off-resonant motional excitation.
-Next, the magnetic field amplitude $\Omega_\mu(t)$ is ramped on, with $\tau_\mu$ chosen to be adiabatic with respect to the detuning from the state-dependent force, $\tau_\mu\Delta\gg1$, which motivates ramping with the largest practical $\Delta$.
-Viewed in motional phase space in Fig~\ref{fig:pulseseq}(c), adiabatically ramping $\Omega_{\mu}$ in this regime produces spiral trajectories out from the origin at the beginning of the gate pulse and into the origin at end of the gate pulse, which reduces errors due to residual spin-motion entanglement as described theoretically in Refs.~\cite{Leibfried2007, Tinkey2022, Sutherland2024}.
-Finally, $\omega_m(t)$ is ramped such that $\Delta$ moves from a ``far-detuned" regime $\Delta=\Delta_0\gg\Omega_{g}J_2(4\Omega_{\mu}/\delta)$, where the magnetic field is ramped on, to a ``near-detuned" one with $\Delta={\Delta_1\gtrsim\Omega_{g}J_2(4\Omega_{\mu}/\delta)}$.
-We require that $\Delta$ changes adiabatically, with $\frac{1}{\Delta^2}\frac{d\Delta}{dt}\ll 1$ and $\frac{d\Delta}{dt}=0$ at the start and end of the ramp.
-This provides the robustness of a gate operated in the far-detuned or ``weak-field'' regime~\cite{Cirac2000, Mintert2001, MS2000}, with the additional reduction in residual spin-motion entanglement afforded by amplitude ramping~\cite{Sutherland2024}, but accumulates geometric phase much more rapidly.
-Any ramp shapes that meet these adiabaticity criteria can be used, affording wide flexibility in implementation.
+In Figure~\ref{fig:pulseseq}(a), we plot $\Omega_g(t)$, $\Omega_\mu(t)$, and $\omega_m(t)$, with the detunings $\Delta(t)$ and schematic motional phase space trajectories for one of the qubit states shown in Figs.~\ref{fig:pulseseq}(b) and (c), respectively.
+The gradient amplitude $\Omega_g(t)$ is ramped on first to its maximum value $\Omega_{g0}$, with $\tau_g$ chosen to minimize spectral content at $\omega_m$ to avoid off-resonant motional excitation.
+Next, the microwave magnetic field amplitude $\Omega_\mu(t)$ is ramped on to its maximum value $\Omega_{\mu0}$, with $\tau_\mu$ chosen to be adiabatic with respect to the detuning from the state-dependent force, $|\tau_\mu\Delta|\gg1$, which motivates ramping with the largest practical $|\Delta|$.
+Viewed in motional phase space in Fig.~\ref{fig:pulseseq}(c), adiabatically ramping $\Omega_{\mu}$ in this regime produces spiral trajectories out from the origin at the beginning of the gate pulse and into the origin at end of the gate pulse, which reduces errors due to residual spin-motion entanglement as described theoretically in Refs.~\cite{Leibfried2007, Tinkey2022, Sutherland2024, supplementalMaterial}.
+Finally, $\omega_m(t)$ is ramped such that $\Delta$ moves from a ``far-detuned" regime $|\Delta| = |\Delta_0| \gg \Omega_{g0} J_2(4\Omega_{\mu0}/\delta)$, where the microwave magnetic field is ramped on, to a ``near-detuned" one with $|\Delta|={|\Delta_1|\gtrsim\Omega_{g0}J_2(4\Omega_{\mu0}/\delta)}$.
+We require that $\Delta$ changes adiabatically, with $\left |\frac{1}{\Delta^2}\frac{d\Delta}{dt}\right |\ll 1$ and $\frac{d\Delta}{dt}=0$ at the start and end of the ramp.
+This provides the robustness of a gate operated in the far-detuned or ``weak-field'' regime~\cite{Cirac2000, Mintert2001, MS2000}, with the additional reduction in residual spin-motion entanglement afforded by amplitude ramping~\cite{Sutherland2024, supplementalMaterial}, but accumulates geometric phase much more rapidly.
+Any amplitude and frequency ramp shapes that meet these adiabaticity criteria and have appropriate $\Delta_0$ and $\Delta_1$ can be used (see End Matter), affording wide flexibility in implementation.
 Region (iii) is an optional ``flat-top'' regime ($\Omega_g$, $\Omega_\mu$, and $\omega_m$ are constant) whose duration can be adjusted to acquire the desired geometric phase.
 The ramps are time-reversed after the flat-top region.